Ambrela

 There is a forum to discuss these issues.

 Ambrela Development Forum is an international conference organized by the Platform for Development Organizations – Ambrela in collaboration with the Ministry of Foreign And European Affairs and under the patronage of Zuzana Čaputová, President of the Slovak Republic.
-Last year's edition featured five high-level panels, three workshops, numerous side events, and facilitated interactions among more than 100 participants from over 20 countries.
+The 2023 year's edition featured eight high-level panels and deep talks, as well as several side events and facilitated interactions among more than 100 participants from over 20 countries.

 What: